 Fusion is a 39′ Beneteau, and is perfect for a family or two couples.
-She comes fully crewed with a skipper and first mate, who have lived around the Dodecanese islands for most of their lives.
+Sailed by her owner/skipper who knows the Dodecanese islands and the locals as her extended family and “backyard”.

 If you’re a newbie to the yacht charter scene, the number of different options available is going to seem pretty darn confusing.

 Then you hit our page, and read “Guess what??
 We’re even MORE different! :)”.
 “Oh great…” you’re thinking. 🙂

 So – a very brief summary of the most common yacht charter options in the Med:

 It’s just that.
 The boat is “bare” – you provide/pay for everything else.
 Mooring, water, fuel, cleaning, any local taxes, shopping for provisions, etc. Prices vary enormously, according to size / age of boat.
 You need two people onboard who are experienced sailors; the skipper must hold a European recognised licence.

 If you don’t have the sailing experience / licence to skipper – or else you’re smart enough to know the value of local knowledge 🙂 – you can hire a freelance skipper.
 The daily rates for a skipper can vary widely from around 150-200 eur/day.
 Plus you must remember to allow cabin space for him/her, and generally pay for their meals also.